raygun101/MarkupKit/README.md

 Note that subviews whose `hidden` property is set to `true` are ignored when performing layout.
 Layout views listen for changes to this property on their subviews and automatically relayout as needed.

 ### Layout Margins
-A layout view's subviews are positioned relative to its layout margins, which are initialized to 0 by default.
+A layout view's subviews are typically positioned relative to its layout margins, which are initialized to 0 by default.
 The following markup creates a row view whose subviews will be inset from its own edges by 12 pixels:

 ```xml
 <LMRowView layoutMargins="12">